banastas/kirshbot/README.md

 ---

-**Disclaimer**: Fan-created content inspired by Kirsh from *Alien: Earth* with comprehensive speech pattern analysis for authentic character representation.
+**Disclaimer**: Fan-created content inspired by the Observer from *Scorpion Monologues* with comprehensive speech pattern analysis for authentic character representation.